dwork269-wq/dwork269-wq.github.io/_posts/2024-04-21-are-digital-payments-wiping-out-economy.md

 permalink: /are-digital-payments-wiping-out-economy/
 ---

-# Are digital payments wiping out the economy?

 In today's digital age, money flows frictionlessly from one digital transaction to another.
 Invisible to consumers though, is a contentious commission called the "interchange fee" that banks and payment networks levy for each transaction processed.

 Imagine making a $50 purchase using your credit card.
 The merchant pockets $49, after losing about 2% in interchange fees.
 When the merchant spends that $49 with another seller, another 2% is lost.
 Extrapolate this, play this out for a hundred exchanges, and your initial $50 dwindles to a mere $5.
 The rest is gobbled up by the banking system, resulting in 90% of the original monetary value ostensibly disappearing into financial ether.